VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Facets/TermFacet.md

 # TermFacet ==~object~==

-The `TermFacet` represents a facet for filtering products based on discrete values or terms.
+This type represents a facet for filtering products based on discrete values or terms.

 ## Fields